paintingviking/landing-page/README.md

 Creating a landing page as the first big project from The Odin Project course.
 Header image by Alexander Dummer
+Hero image by PhotoMIX Company